aws-powertools/powertools-lambda-dotnet/docs/index.md

 ### SAM CLI custom template

-We have provided you with a custom template for the Serverless Application Model (SAM) command-line interface (CLI).
+We have provided you with a custom template for the Serverless Application Model (AWS SAM) command-line interface (CLI).
 This generates a starter project that allows you to interactively choose the Powertools features that enables you to include in your project.

 ```bash
 sam init --location https://github.com/aws-samples/cookiecutter-aws-sam-dotnet